Molenfeuer/Millnificent/README.md

 I'm sorry, but Solid Foundations (the Framework used by Mill-nificent) will not support configuration options in the foreseeable future.
 I hope the maintainer will add this functionality someday.

-For those who absolutely want some options I will release a separate Content Patcher Mod in the future.
-Stay tuned!
+For those who want some alternative sprites, a separate mod called [Millnificent Collab](https://www.nexusmods.com/stardewvalley/mods/16931) has been released.

 Available languages: 🇬🇧 🇩🇪 🇪🇸